 “Don’t you knock?”

-“We need to go the hospital now right now.“
+I say and we have no time, “We need to go the hospital now right now.“

-“Faster, faster, faster.”
+“Fast, faster, faster.”

 Poppy looks at the lights on the ceiling.